Note: This document is a work in progress. You can help improve it.

 Columns are the part of the table that defines the structure (what we often call the

 schema) of the data we are storing.
 This is where we define the attributes of the "thing" represented by the table.
 Every column has a data type that defines and restricts what type of data we can place into each column.

-books table, we will want to store specific details, such as the title, the primary author, and the genre of the book.
+books table, we will want to store specific details, such as the title, the primary author, the year published, and the genre of the book.
 We will name these columns

 string -- In a database, we have a few choices for the data type:

 Nrepresents the largest number of characters this column can store.
 If we supply less than

 Ncharacters the rest of the column will be padded with spaces.
 This ensures the column is always

 varchar(N)- Again the